KiriLucas/simple-markdown-tables/README.md

 - Generates a markdown table with N columns and rows
 - Outputs the generated table to the terminal
 - Automatically centers all columns and rows contents
-- Hardcoded row and column variable (must be edited everytime a table needs to be generated)
 - No unit tests

 ### <b>Planned improvements</b>
 - Auto formatter
     - The outputted table will be automatically formatted to be human readable
     - This can be used as a separate feature (table formatter)
-- Customizable position
+- Customizable header position
     - The generator should accept a position parameter instead of always centralizing the entire table
 - Input from file
     - The generator should accept a set of files extensions as the input
-        - CSV, JSON, Custom extension
+        - CSV, JSON, custom extension
 - Interactive CLI

 <hr>